 Two or three automatic drain valves per sprinkler valve are usually recommended in each zone if it branches off in different directions.
 Auto drains will work in almost all soil types, except maybe clay, and some even have back-flow preventers built in to stop any contamination from getting into the line.
 A cloth-like filter material usually covers the outside of the auto drain valve to prevent any dirt or debris from getting into the valve.

 Because most pressurized water supply lines outside of the house, including those for irrigation lines, are installed below frost level, they are not prone to freezing.
 But the actual sprinkler lines are usually shallower and have to penetrate the surface, where the soil is typically colder.
 An automatic drain valve in these lines can help by draining the water down and out of the pipes before it can freeze.

 How to Install an Automatic Drain Valve

 Here is a quick overview of how to install an automatic drain valve in a sprinkler system:

-- Figure out where the low spots are in the line and plan on putting auto drains there.
-If the sprinkler line branches out in multiple directions, then you will need multiple auto drains to cover the different areas.
+- Figure out where the low spots are on the line and plan on putting auto drains there.
+If the sprinkler line branches out in multiple directions, then you will need multiple automatic drains to cover the different areas.
 A minimum of two or three is recommended in each zone to ensure proper drainage.

 - Dig up the area around the designated spots to expose the sprinkler lines for installing each tee fitting.
 Most automatic drain valves are 1/2-inch male threaded fittings, but they do come in bigger sizes if needed.
 Get the proper threaded tees and auto drain valves needed for your application.

 - Thread each auto-drain valve into the tee before gluing the tee onto the pipe.
 Using plumber's tape on the threads will make the valve will be easier to remove in the future and will also help seal the joint.